What does diversity in office mean?

 If an organization wants to organize HIV/AIDS awareness program as part of their Corporate Social Responsibility, for instance.
 Passing their message through an HIV positive person who lives healthy will have more impact on the audience than a regular person.

-This approach will ginger more audience to listen the brand message.
+This approach will motivate more audience to listen to the brand message.

 You will understand better how different from the pack gives you the edge to deliver your message in your unique way as a business person.